Sociology of Terrorism, Terrorist Groups

 Fight or Flight - A theory developed by W.B.
 Cannon in 1929.
 When an individual is under stress, the heart rate increases, the lungs operate more efficiently, adrenalin and sugar are released into the bloodstream, and the muscles become infused with blood.

 Frustration-Aggression Hypothesis - An hypothesis that every frustration leads to some form of aggression and every aggressive act results from some prior frustration.
 As defined by Ted Robert Gurr: "The necessary precondition for violent civil conflict is relative deprivation, defined as actors' perception of discrepancy between their value expectations and their environment's apparent value capabilities.
 This deprivation may be individual or collective."

-International Terrorism - Although the Central Intelligence Agency distinguishes between international and transnational terrorism (international being terrorism carried out by individuals or groups controlled by a sovereign state and transnational terrorism being terrorism carried out by autonomous nonstate actors), the distinction is not used in this paper.
+International Terrorism - Although the Central Intelligence Agency distinguishes between international and transnational terrorism.
+International terrorism is carried out by individuals or groups controlled by a sovereign state and transnational terrorism terrorism is carried out by autonomous nonstate actors.
 This is because the distinction is unnecessarily confusing, not self-evident, and lacking in usefulness, whereas the term "state-sponsored terrorism" is self-evident and unambiguous.
 Moreover, one would have to be extremely well informed to know which terrorist acts are state-sponsored.